 Victoria Hagan and Leroy Street Studio Create a Breathtaking Hamptons Home

-When a Manhattan hedge-fund manager and his wife began looking for a weekend perch out in the Hamptons, they weren’t focused on a particular community.
-“We were really driven by, where can we find a special property?” says the husband.
+When a Manhattan investment manager and his wife began looking for a weekend perch out in the Hamptons, they weren’t focused on a particular community.
+“We were really driven by, where can we find a special property?” says the homeowner.
 Then they discovered what could fairly be described as one of those won’t-come-along-again opportunities: an oceanfront site in Southampton bordered by protected dunes, ponds, and wetlands—meaning spectacular light and views that were guaranteed to remain unobstructed.
 Forever.

-After tearing down the existing 1980s house, which failed to fully take advantage of the “magnificent dunescape setting,” as the husband puts it, the couple worked with a blue-chip team comprising the architecture firm Leroy Street Studio, interior designer Victoria Hagan, and Hollander Design Landscape Architects’ Edmund Hollander to create an 11,000-square-foot, five-bedroom home that is essentially just two levels (plus a basement), though it feels like more, thanks to offset floor planes and varying ceiling heights as well as the diversity of outdoor spaces.
-“It’s a gigantic jigsaw puzzle, and every square inch is thought out,” says the husband, noting that everything is calibrated to maximize connections to the natural splendor.
+After tearing down the existing 1980s house, which failed to fully take advantage of the “magnificent dunescape setting,” as the homeowner puts it, the couple worked with a blue-chip team comprising the architecture firm Leroy Street Studio, interior designer Victoria Hagan, and Hollander Design Landscape Architects’ Edmund Hollander to create an 11,000-square-foot, five-bedroom home that is essentially just two levels (plus a basement), though it feels like more, thanks to offset floor planes and varying ceiling heights as well as the diversity of outdoor spaces.
+“It’s a gigantic jigsaw puzzle, and every square inch is thought out,” says the homeowner, noting that everything is calibrated to maximize connections to the natural splendor.

 “The idea is that the house rises out of the dunes and is the same color but also has this transparency,” says Morgan Hare, a founding partner at Leroy Street Studio.
 “While most homes on the ocean tend to face one direction, this was an amazing opportunity to have cross views through the house with water on three sides.”